kyla100/AboutMe-1/README.md

 #### University of Pennsylvania, Jerome Fisher M&T Dual Degree Program, 2022-2026
     BS in Economics, The Wharton School
-    BS in Computer Science, PennEngineering
+    MS in Computer Science, PennEngineering

 #### Lake Oswego High School, Lake Oswego, OR.
 May 2022
     Weighted GPA: 4.47, Unweighted GPA: 4.0 (all A's)